MRtrix3/mrtrix3/docs/installation/linux_install.rst

    ..
 WARNING::
        The command above will *add* an extra line to the relevant file.
-If you ever need to modify this line, you should *not* issue the command above again, since this will only add yet another line, leaving the previous (potentially problematic) line in place.
+If you encounter an issue running the snippet above, or step 3 below does not work, you should *not* re-attempt the command above again, since this will only add yet another line, leaving the previous (potentially problematic) line in place.
 Instead, open the ``~/.bashrc`` file in a text editor and modify it directly.
-The simplest option is to remove the line previously added, save, and issue the command above again.
+The simplest option is to remove the line previously added, and manually add the necessary line: For instance, if you have installed *MRtrix3* to `/usr/local/mrtrix3`, you would add the following line to the file ``~/.bashrc`` (amend with your actual installation path):

+         export PATH=/usr/local/mrtrix3/release/bin:/usr/local/mrtrix3/scripts:$PATH

        There are many text editors available on GNU/Linux, but ``gedit`` is probably the most commonly available, simple to use text editor.
 You can